-MIS 656 Information Systems Security (4) MIS 657 E-Commerce (4) Integrated Marketing Communications (16 quarter credit hours) Integrated marketing communications is a customer-centric, data-driven approach to planning and communicating with consumers.
-IMC is the management of all organizational communications to build positive relationships with customers and other stakeholders, stressing marketing to the individual by understanding their needs, motivations, attitudes and behaviors.
-IMC emphasizes internet-based marketing communication tools along with traditional communication tools used by marketing professionals.
-MIS 657 E-Commerce (4) MIS/MSBA 663 Machine Learning (4) MBA 626 Strategic Business Communications (4) MBA 661 Marketing Management (4)\ MBA 670 Internet Marketing Communications (4)\ \\Required\ Project Management (16 quarter credit hours): Managers and those in coordination and peer leadership roles will find the Project Management certificate an important addition to their professional credentials.
-Project management deals with how to initiate, plan, make financial decisions on, and control and close projects within budget and on schedule.
-Topics in organization behavior, financial decision-making, group dynamics and team building complete the certificate program.
-MBA 651 Financial Management (4) MIS/MBA 683 Project Management (4) MGMT 530 Organizational Behavior (4) MGMT 580 Group Dynamics (4) or MGMT 581 Team Building (2) and MGMT 582 Conflict Management (2) Dual Degree Programs: Benedictine University offers several dual M.S. degrees combining Management Information Systems with other graduate degree programs: M.S. in Management Information Systems/Master of Business Administration; M.S. in Management Information Systems/M.S. in Business Analytics; M.S. in Management Information Systems/M.S. in Management and Organizational Behavior; M.S. in Management Information Systems/M.S. in Accountancy; M.S. in Management Information Systems/M.S. in Finance; and M.S. in Management Information Systems/Master of Public Health.
+Project Management: Project management is one of the world's most in-demand skill sets, spanning all industries and sectors of business.
+Project management leadership is a highly sought-after skill as intense global competition demands that new projects and business development be completed on time and within budget.
+Courses offer the student an understanding of organizational behavior as it relates to the individual, effective team-building skills, conflict management and resolution, as well as skills to effectively manage the financial side of projects.
+Project Management (12 quarter credit hours): MBA 634 Strategy, Structure and Decision-Making (4) MBA 651 Financial Management (4) MGMT 580 Group Dynamics (4) MGMT 581 Team Building (2) MGMT 582 Conflict Management (2) International M.S. in Management Information Systems Program: The Asian M.S. in Management Information Systems program is a partnership with Shenyang Jianzhu University (formerly Shenyang Architectural and Civil Engineering University).
+The Higher Learning Commission approved Benedictine University to offer the Master of Science (M.S.) in Management Information Systems program throughout China and Vietnam.
+Dual Degree Programs: - Students on the Lisle Campus may not declare this program after the Fall 2018 term.
+Benedictine University offers several dual M.S. degrees combining Management Information Systems with other graduate degree programs: M.S. in Management Information Systems/Master of Business Administration; M.S. in Management Information Systems/M.S. in Business Analytics; M.S. in Management Information Systems/M.S. in Management and Organizational Behavior; M.S. in Management Information Systems/M.S. in Accountancy; M.S. in Management Information Systems/M.S. in Finance; and M.S. in Management Information Systems/Master of Public Health.
 Dual degree programs consist of 96 quarter credit hours for completion, except for M.S. in Management Information Systems/Master of Public Health, which requires 98 quarter credit hours.
 Application and admission is required to each graduate program, and students must complete all requirements for the selected dual degree.